byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<rehrar>** I am a privacy advocate, so all of my personal marketing efforts will be educational and privacy oriented
 **\<serhack>** good rehrar
 **\<ArticMine>** Focus on customer service / support
-**\<xmrscott>** Not to detract, but would here be a good place to also highlight the byterub-support channel with all this multi channel discussion?
+**\<btrscott>** Not to detract, but would here be a good place to also highlight the byterub-support channel with all this multi channel discussion?
 **\<netg>** dont accept people with their own agendas (pushing their private sites, their ego whatever)
 **\<sgp>** Based on the discussion, it seems like ByteRub Marketing will currently stay a part of ByteRub Community unless there is an active movement and community to separate it.
 If someone wants to do this, let us know by PM, in byterub-community or byterub, and /r/ByteRubCommunty or /r/ByteRub
 **\<hyc>** sounds fine